Michael-A-Kuykendall/sorcery/README.md

 Think of it as enchanting your architecture so it can be wielded by anyone.

 **The core idea:** *Sorcery casts high-context intent into constrained spells so lower-context agents can act correctly without shared memory.*

+### A Note on Context Asymmetry

+Sorcery is intentionally **downward-facing**: casting spells is a high-context planning task; invocation is a low-context execution task.

+In practice, most failures show up when spells don’t explicitly seal “exact sets” (commands, routes, exports), and invokers are forced to improvise.
+See `examples/LESSONS_CONTEXT_ASYMMETRY.md`.

 ---